ValdemarGr/gql/docs/server/schema/input_types.md

 ## Arg
 The arg type has a couple of uses.
 The first and simplest way of using args is for, well, arguments.
-The dsl has a smart constructor for arguments that summons the `In[A]` type from the implicit scope, for the argument.
+The dsl contains smart constructors that will find the correct implicit `In` type for the argument.
 ```scala mdoc:silent
 import gql.dsl.all._
 import gql.ast._